Welcome to My PALs Page

 Now that I was back home, I tried to return back to some sense of normalcy.
 I went back to school, now with the help of an electric wheelchair and an assistant, and started to do the things I loved before.
 I now had to adjust to a new lifestyle.
 While some might be disheartened by being a quad, I simply took it in stride, and was determined to live my life, the way I want.

 I graduated high school in 2001, on-time with my classmates, and with a 3.6 GPA.
 I earned a scholarship to Arizona State University and decided to pursue a degree in Journalism.
 I graduated Magna Cum Laude from the Walter Cronkite School of Journalism at ASU in 2006.
-I currently do freelance writing and work in the Marketing department at an Online High School.
+I currently work as an account manager at a marketing agency in Scottsdale, AZ.

 My experiences have taught me to enjoy every moment of your life, be patient and never give up hope.
 Being a strong person has nothing to do with muscles; It has to do with having the will, determination and courage to never give up hope.